Caleb9/asuswrt-merlin-nordvpn-wg-updater/README.md

 ### TL;DR

-For those proficient in Asuswrt-Merlin management, just setup an instance of NordVPN WireGuard client on the router, upload the `nordvpn-updater.sh` script, download `jq` binary to `/opt/usr/bin/` and schedule execution with a cron job.
+For those proficient in Asuswrt-Merlin management, just setup an instance of NordVPN WireGuard client, and use the `install.sh` script on the router.

 ### Detailed Instructions